 Relationships and dominance

-When a couple is a the checkout and they forgot something, the person who stays is the dominant one as he or she has effectively sent the other one to fetch and carry.
+- When a couple is at the checkout and they forgot something, the person who stays is the dominant one as he or she has effectively sent the other one to fetch and carry.

 Cohen says there’s no dominance in flirtation, it’s more like a dance.